 October 9, 2015

-Whilst on the Isles of Scilly, I noticed a post on a Breeze Facebook group looking for a ride leader with a first aid certificate to support a 4 day charity bike ride from Ulverston to London (about 360 miles/580km).
+Whilst on the Isles of Scilly, I noticed a post on a Breeze Facebook group.
+They were looking for a ride leader with a first aid certificate to support a 4-day charity bike ride from Ulverston to London (about 360 miles/580km).
 ‘How convenient that I’ve just completed my first aid certificate’, I thought.
 It was only after I completed the Scilly Swim Challenge that I realised I had under 3 weeks to train for an event that would be tough.
 Oops.